trongdat97/vts-kit-ms-template/README.md

 Quick start
 -------
-* Run this script to generate new project from this template
+* Run this script to generate new project from this archetype
 ```shell script
 mvn archetype:generate -DarchetypeGroupId=com.atviettelsolutions -DarchetypeArtifactId=vts-kit-ms-template -DarchetypeVersion=1.0.0
 ```